khamidou/khamidou.github.io/_drafts/await_in_js.markdown

 There's several important things.

 1. First you can see sweet has a little more syntax than the C preprocessor.
 A macro is defined inside a `macro` block.
-Inside this bloc you can have several rules of the form { pattern } { replacement }.
+Inside this block you can have several rules of the form `{ pattern } { replacement }`.

 2. The rules for matching macros are similar to regexps.
-The block `($name:lit)` means: match litteral between two parentheses and assign it to the variable `$name`.
+The block `($name:lit)` means: "match one litteral between two parentheses and assign it to the variable `$name`".

 3. The replacement block contains the replacement text and can optionally call javascript code.